Key Features and Use Cases

 Environment variables

-helm-compose is able to inject environment variables inside your values block to deal with secrets that shouldn't be committed to your source control.
+helm-compose utilizes a8m/envsubst to substitute environment variables inside your values block.
+This allows for better dealing with secrets that shouldn't be committed to your source control.

 apiVersion: 1.1